zephyrproject-rtos/zephyr/boards/riscv32/hifive1_revb/doc/index.rst

 debug the board, you'll need to install the
 `Segger J-Link Software and Documentation Pack
 <https://www.segger.com/downloads/jlink#J-LinkSoftwareAndDocumentationPack>`_
-and choose version V6.46a or later (Downloads for Windows, Linux, and MacOS are available).
+and choose version V6.46a or later (Downloads for Windows, Linux, and macOS are available).

 With the Segger J-Link Software installed, you can flash the application as usual